BlackZork/mqmgateway/README.md

 ## Data conversion

-MQMGateway uses conversion plugins to convert state data read from modbus registers to mqtt value and command mqtt payload to register value.

 Data read from modbus registers is by default converted to string and published to MQTT broker.

-To combine multiple modbus registers into single value, use mask to extract one bit, or perform some simple divide operations a converter can be used.
+MQMGateway uses conversion plugins to convert state data read from modbus registers to mqtt value and command mqtt payload to register value, for example to combine multiple modbus registers into single value, use mask to extract one bit, or perform some simple divide operations.

 Converter can also be used to convert mqtt command payload to register value.